Hapoel Be'er Sheva F.C.: Return to the top

 In preparation for the 2013–14 season, Alona Barkat decided to sign Elisha Levi for another season, and to bring together players with a name and potential for the future.
-As a result, Alona Barkat increased the budget Accordingly, senior actors in the form of Elyaniv Barda, Maor Buzaglo, Glynor Plet signed.
+As a result, Alona Barkat increased the budget Accordingly, big players such as Elyaniv Barda, Maor Buzaglo, Glynor Plet signed.
 These signings led the team to its best season since the championship season, finishing the season in second place.
-As a result, the club received a ticket to the UEFA Europa League preliminaries.
+As a result, the club received a ticket to the UEFA Europa League 2nd qualification round.

-In the 2014–15 season, the team returned to the European competitions after 18 years of absence playing against RNK Split in the preliminaries of the UEFA Europa League.
-Due to the security situation at that time, the Israeli teams were forced to host the home game in Cyprus.
-The first game was held in Croatia and ended 1–2 in favor of Croatia, Be'er Sheva was eliminated from Europe after the return leg finished 0–0 in Cyprus.
-That season, a number of senior players were signed in the form of Maor Melikson and Shlomi Arbeitman who returned from Europe.
+In the 2014–15 season, the team returned to the European competitions after 18 years of absence playing against RNK Split in the 2nd qualification round of the UEFA Europa League.
+Due to the national security situation at that time, the Israeli teams were forced to host their home games in Cyprus.
+The first game was held in Croatia and ended 1–2 in favor of the Croatians, Be'er Sheva was eliminated from Europe after the second leg finished 0–0 in Cyprus.
+That season, a number of big players were signed such as Maor Melikson and Shlomi Arbeitman who returned from Europe.
 In addition, John Ogu from Nigeria and Ovidiu Hoban from Romania were signed.
-In the semi-finals of the State Cup, Be'er Sheva defeated Hapoel Afula and qualified for the State Cup final, losing 2–6 to Maccabi Tel Aviv.
+In the semi-finals of the State Cup, Be'er Sheva defeated Hapoel Afula 7-0 and qualified for the State Cup final, losing 2–6 to Maccabi Tel Aviv.
 In the league, the team finished the season in third place.

-In the 2015–16 Barak Bakhar was appointed as the team new coach.
-In addition, a number of leading players were signed in the form of Anthony Nwakaeme, Shir Tzedek, Maharan Radi and Ben Sahar.
+In the 2015–16 season, Barak Bakhar was appointed as the team's new manager.
+In addition, a number of leading players were signed such as Anthony Nwakaeme, Shir Tzedek, Maharan Radi and Ben Sahar.
 As part of the UEFA Europa League, Be'er Sheva was drawn against FC Thun from Switzerland for a home-away game encounter.
 In the first game held at Teddy Stadium the game ended with a 1–1 draw.
-Following a 1–2 defeat in the return leg at Stockhorn Arena Be'er Sheva was eliminated from the Europa League.
+Following a 1–2 defeat in the second leg at Stockhorn Arena Be'er Sheva was eliminated from the Europa League.
 In the fourth round of the season, the team inaugurated the Turner Stadium which was built in the city, in a match against Maccabi Haifa in front of 16,126 spectators.
 On 21 May 2016. the team won the third championship in its history after 40 years.
 During the season the team had 29 games without a loss, and throughout the season Be'er Sheva suffered only three losses.
 In the deciding game of the last round, Be'er Sheva defeated Bnei Sakhnin 3–1 at Turner Stadium and won the championship title.